-It is the mission of the medical doctor to safeguard the health of the people.
+It is the mission of the physician to safeguard the health of the people.
 His or her knowledge and conscience are dedicated to the fulfillment of this mission.

-The Declaration of Geneva of the World Medical Association binds the doctor with the words: "The health of my patient will be my first consideration," and the International Code of Medical Ethics declares that, "Any act or advice which could weaken physical or mental resistance of a human being may be used only in his interest."
+The Declaration of Geneva of the World Medical Association binds the physician with the words: "The health of my patient will be my first consideration," and the International Code of Medical Ethics declares that, "A physician shall act only in the patient's interest when providing medical care which might have the effect of weakening the physical and mental condition of the patient."